 The first ever ransomware virus was created in 1989 by Harvard-trained evolutionary biologist Joseph L. Popp.
 It was called the AIDS Trojan, also known as the PC Cyborg.
 Popp sent 20,000 infected diskettes labeled “AIDS Information – Introductory Diskettes” to attendees of the World Health Organization’s international AIDS conference.
 The AIDS Trojan was “generation one” ransomware malware and relatively easy to overcome.
 The Trojan used simple symmetric cryptography and tools were soon available to decrypt the file names.
 But the AIDS Trojan set the scene for what was to come.

-17 years after the first ransomware malware was distributed, another strain was released but this time it was much more invasive and difficult to remove than its predecessor.
+17 years later, another strain was released but this time it was much more invasive and difficult to remove than its predecessor.
 In 2006, the Archiveus Trojan was released, the first ever ransomware virus to use RSA encryption.
 The Archiveus Trojan encrypted everything in the MyDocuments directory and required victims to purchase items from an online pharmacy to receive the 30-digit password.

 June 2006 - the GPcode, an encryption Trojan which spread via an email attachment purporting to be a job application, used a 660-bit RSA public key.